MeiLing19/Predictive-Analytics-for-Supermarket-Sales/README.md

 ## Data Understanding
 ### Dataset
+I got the dataset from Kaggle here is the link

 [Source](https://www.kaggle.com/code/mhmdkardosha/market-analysis/input)

-Supermarket sales data including features like unit price, quantity, tax, branch, city, customer type, etc.
+Supermarket_Sales.csv including features like unit price, quantity, tax, branch, city, customer type, etc.
 ### Number of records

 1000 rows × 17 columns
 ### Data Condition

 Clean, no missing values.
 ### Variabel

 The variables in the Supermarket Sales dataset are as follows :
 - Unit price: the unit price of the product
 - Quantity: the number of products purchased